 Sticky Fingers: Quill may be a thief, but at least he understands the concept of ownership, whereas Rocket seems to struggle with the idea.

 Rocket: Question: what if I see something that I wanna take and it belonged to someone else?
 Rhomann: You would be arrested.
 Rocket: But what if I want it more than the person who has it?
 Rhomann: It's still illegal.
 Rocket: That doesn't follow.
 No, I want it more, sir, you understand me?

-Stupid Evil: The Collector is a Bad Boss who keeps his maids like slaves and lock them up in cages if they upset him (in full view of the ones who haven't to encourage them not to.)
-So he probably wasn't too smart when he unveiled the Infinity Stone and explained to the heroes how it worked when one said maid was within reach of it.
-Justified, since he explained how touching it kills-he just underestimated how badly his maid wanted out.
+The Collector is a Bad Boss who keeps his maids like slaves and locks them up in cages if they upset him (in full view of the the others as a warning).
+So he probably wasn't too smart when he unveils the Infinity Stone and explains to the heroes how it worked when one maid was within reach of it.
+Since he explains how touching it kills, he apparently underestimates how badly his maid wants out.

 Rocket: I got one plan and that plan requires a frickin Quarnex battery so FIGURE IT OUT!!!!